FortinetCloudCSE/api-and-websvc-fundamentals/content/02API/_index.md

 weight: 20
 ---

-In this Module it will be all about API's.
-We will start with the basics and then move on to more advanced topics.
+This Module covers API's starting with basics and then moving on to more advanced topics.

-Topics:
+### Topics:
 - interact with various types of API's using various tools
 - how to authentication is handled
 - how to document API's